NotoriousENG/BADAS_Scripts/README.md

 * set the respawnRange (how far away from the player before the enemy gives up)
 * make sure the animator has a parameter called "distance" of type float
 * set up transitions between your states
+### 3D Package
+* This package is aimed for more experienced developers who would like to kickstart 3d development
+* There's not as much documentation for the scripts, but importing the package will leave you with a working scene with multiple features.
+* includes 3D controls, running, jumping, attacking, simple camera system, combat system, moving platforms, a sample UI and more